Towaiji/AthanApp/README.md

 ## Features

 - **Prayer Times**
 - Gets prayer timings from the Aladhan API based on your current location
 - Shows the current and next prayer with a countdown timer
 - Pull down to refresh the timings
+- Receive prayer time notifications with customizable reminders
 - **Mosque Locator**
   - Finds nearby mosques using the Google Places API
   - Search by entering an address and switch back to your current location